Scholarly Communications and Publishing

 K-REx is a digital archive of over 13,000 scholarly works produced by K-State faculty, staff, and students.
 Contents of K-REx include peer-reviewed journal articles, conference presentations, book chapters, theses, dissertations, data files, and more.
 In support of Open Access and the Berlin Declaration, materials in K-REx comply with publisher agreements and copyright law and are freely available to all.

-New Prairie Press offers the opportunity for the creation and hosting of open access journals by editors at K-State.
-While NPP currently focuses on journals in the humanities and social sciences, it welcomes open access journals in all disciplines.
-NPP currently hosts 8 journals, with several in development.
+New Prairie Press offers the opportunity for the creation and hosting of open access publications by editors at K-State.
+NPP welcomes proposals for journals, conference proceedings/events, and monographs in all disciplines.

 Open Access Week is a global event held in the final full week of October.
 K-State Libraries has participated in observing Open Access Week since 2009 through blog posts in Talking in the Library, articles in K-State Today, open forums, and invited speakers.